quasipedia/slack-bgg/README.md

     ansible-playbook ansible/slack-bgg.yml -i <IP-here>, --user=<user-name>

+## Configuration

+In order for the app to interact with a Slack instance, you will need to configure both the authentication token sent by Slack to the app and the webhook URL the app should use.
+These setting must be saved in a file called `secrets.ini`.
+You can use the `secrets.template` as a blueprint for that.

 ## Known limitations

 *This code is the result of a hackday, so the code works but it's far from a